-When you are purchasing or refinancing a home there are certain closing costs that you should expect to see on your closing statement (HUD settlement statement) and you should always get a preliminary estimate of these fees at the beginning of the loan process on a form known as a GFE or Good Faith Estimate.
+When you are purchasing or refinancing a home, there are certain closing costs that you should expect to see on your closing statement (HUD settlement statement).
+So that you are aware of these fees, it is a good idea to get a preliminary estimate of these fees at the beginning of the loan process on a GFE, also known as a Good Faith Estimate form.

-Lenders are required to give a GFE to the borrower within 3 days of completing the loan application.
-While these numbers are considered estimates, they should be pretty close to the final numbers you will see at closing.
-In fact, these types of expenses are grouped by categories, some of which cannot change between the date of the GFE and closing date, except under special circumstances, and other categories, which can only change by 10%.
-Any fees charged in excess of the original estimates or greater than 10% of the original estimates may be required to be paid by the lender if they provided inaccurate estimates.
+Lenders are required to give a GFE to the borrower within three days of completing the loan application.
+While these numbers are considered estimates, they should be close to the final numbers you will see at closing.
+These expenses are grouped by categories, some of which cannot change between the date of the GFE and closing date, except under special circumstances, and other types, which can only change by 10%.
+Any fees charged over the original estimates or greater than 10% of the original estimates might be required to be paid by the lender if they provided inaccurate estimates.

 Let’s look a little further at the types of expenses you should expect to see on your GFE.

-First there is the lender fee, which is typically referred to as the origination fee.
-This is one category that cannot change once quoted by the lender unless there is a valid “change in circumstances”.
-For instance, if the purchase price or loan amount changes at the request of the borrower, that may be considered a change in circumstances.
-Information that was not known at the time of the mortgage application through no fault of the lender may also be considered a change of circumstances.
+First is the lender fee, also referred to as the origination fee.
+The lender fee cannot change once quoted by the lender unless a valid “change in circumstances.”
+For instance, if the purchase price or loan amount changes at the borrower’s request, that may be considered a change in circumstances.
+For example, information that was unknown at the time of the mortgage application through no fault of the lender may also be considered a change of circumstances.

 In general, the origination fee is a percentage of the loan amount and represents compensation to the lender/broker.
-When using a mortgage broker, this amount is often paid directly by the lender to the broker, but may also be paid by the borrower to the broker.
-This fee will be disclosed on the GFE as well as on a Broker Agreement.
-Although the form of the broker agreement varies by state, this form typically will inform the borrower the amount of the compensation to the broker and whether it is being paid by the lender or by the borrower.
+These fees are often paid directly by the mortgage lender to the broker.
+Lender fees are disclosed on the GFE as well as on a Broker Agreement.
+Although the form of the broker agreement varies by state, this form will typically inform the borrower of the compensation to the broker and whether it is being paid by the lender or by the borrower.
 This is also where you will see any credits offered to the borrower by the lender or any additional fees associated with obtaining a lower rate.

 Required Services that the Lender Selects

 The next category of fees is “Required Services that the Lender Selects”.
-This category includes appraisals, credit reports, flood certificates, etc. They are services that are provided by vendors that are selected by the lender.
+This category includes appraisals, credit reports, flood certificates, etc. They are services that vendors provide that the lender selects.
 These fees cannot change by more than 10% from the originally quoted fees.

 In a refinance transaction, title fees will be similar to those in a purchase.
-Even though there is an existing title policy issued upon purchase, a new title search must be performed and the policy must be re-issued.
+Even though n existing title policy iis s issued upon purchase, a new title search must be performed, ,and the policy must be re-issued.
 In many cases, if you provide your existing title policy to the title company, you will receive a discount referred to as a “re-issue rate”.
 This can save a good bit of money on the title fees.
 Title fees are also in a category of fees that cannot change by more than 10% from the original estimate.

 Government Recording Fees and Transfer Taxes